jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 MOI.copy_to(bridged, src)
 MOI.write_to_file(dest, "my_model.cbf")
 ```
+You should also note that even after bridging, it may still not be possible to write the
+model to file because of unsupported constraints (e.g., PSD variables in the LP file
+format).

 In addition to [`write_to_file`](@ref) and [`read_from_file`](@ref), you can read and write
 directly from `IO` streams using `Base.write` and `Base.read!`: